When a Patron is in Crisis

 THIS COURSE IS FOR YOU IF...

-• You’ve had a patron interaction where something felt off, and you weren’t sure if it was a mental health situation or something else
+• You’ve had a patron interaction where something felt off, and you weren’t sure if it was a mental health situation or something else.

-• You’ve worried about saying the wrong thing and accidentally making a situation worse
+• You’ve worried about saying the wrong thing and accidentally making a situation worse.

-• You’re not always sure how much to get involved or where your responsibility ends
+• You’re not always sure how much to get involved or where your responsibility ends.

 This course helps you understand what you’re seeing, respond in the moment, and support patrons without taking on more than you should.

-ENROLL IN FALL SESSION
+CHOOSE FALL SESSION

 Early bird rate is $256 through August 22, 2026.
 Standard rate is $303 through September 22, 2026.

-Need an invoice or PO?
-Orders of $600 or greater can choose invoice at checkout.
-For orders under $600, submit this form, and we will process your order manually.
+Invoice or PO options: Orders of $600 or greater can choose invoice at checkout.
+For orders under $600, please do not check out online.
+Submit this form, and we will process your order manually.

 Need approval?
 Email this course to your supervisor.